 Types of Conference Sessions

-The conference will feature 3 plenary presentation sessions which will include keynote presentations by an international expert on refugee trauma, and 2 local speakers representing the work of torture and refugee trauma agencies and academia.
+The conference features plenary sessions which include keynote presentations by both international and local experts on their work and the work conducted in torture and refugee trauma agencies and in academia.

-The opening plenary presentation will set the refugee context internationally and nationally, exploring forced displacement and its impact on policies and programs in high income Western countries providing protection and resettlement options to refugees.
+The opening plenary sets the refugee context internationally and nationally by exploring forced displacement and its impact on policies and programs in high income Western countries which provide protection and resettlement options to refugees.

 Oral paper presentations

-Delegates will be able to view posters showing the amazing work of many agencies assisting people recover from refugee trauma.
-There will be a one hour spot for delegates to ask questions to poster authors on the Thursday afternoon of the conference.
+Delegates are able to view posters showing the amazing work of many agencies assisting people recover from refugee trauma.
+There is a dedicated session in the program for delegates to ask questions to poster authors during the conference.

 Q&A panel discussion plenary

-The conference will conclude with a special Q&A style panel discussion featuring a star line up of national and international experts, policy makers and consumers.
+The conference concludes with a special Q&A style panel discussion featuring a star line up of national and international experts, policy makers and consumers.